£50 per Hour

 Google Display Ads

 These are image ads on the display network, either reaching new customers or remarketing to site visitors.
+A handy reminder to a consumer that they were on your site and can be used to dynamically remarket a product.
+While website visitors have grown used to display ads and skip them so clicks are down, they are best used for subconscious free advertising.
 Example below.
-A handy reminder to a consumer that they were on your site.

 Watch outs – mobile apps and other sites designed to make money by people clicking on ads unintentionally.